bennymi/ato-ui/src/docs/guides/components/switch.md

     export let previewComponents;
 </script>

-Switches use the `rounded-btn` class, so they change their shape based on the theme variables.
-See the props table for all available ways of customizing the component.

 ## Colors

 The background colors of the switch can be changed with the `background` and `activeBackground` props.